icsa-hua/FLir-Image-Quality-Estimator/README.md

 - **Environmental artifacts**: Gaussian noise representing sensor limitations and thermal interference
 - **Exposure problems**: Overexposure and underexposure conditions that affect thermal sensitivity
 - **Compression artifacts**: Quality degradation from image compression during storage or transmission
-- **Thermal-specific issues**: Ghosting effects and aliasing that are particularly relevant to thermal imaging \
+- **Thermal-specific issues**: Ghosting effects and aliasing that are particularly relevant to thermal imaging

-One t-SNE representation of the learned embedding space is shown below:
+The t-SNE representation of the learned embedding space is shown below:
 ![t-SNE Visualization of Distorted Images](pics/tsne_distorted_images.png)

 ### 3. FLIQE Binary Head